727 Total complaints

 25 Injury reports

-Quick answer: The 2018 Toyota Camry has 716 consumer-submitted complaints in our database.
-The most common complaint categories are power train, service brakes, unknown or other.
+Quick answer: The 2018 Toyota Camry has 727 consumer-submitted complaints in our database.
+The most common complaint categories are power train, service brakes, engine.
 Enriched records show 46 crash reports, 4 fire reports, and 25 injury reports.

 Complaint data reflects consumer-submitted reports.
 A complaint is not proof of a defect, recall, or manufacturer fault.
 Enriched severity fields come from official bulk records when the complaint can be matched by ODI number.